| CALL FOR SUBMISSIONS

 - Gameplay Subsystems

 We'd love nitty-gritty detailed talks on various gameplay-oriented subsystems, things that are not rendering, networking, physics, and AI.
-Examples include object systems, inventory and encumbrance, dynamic reactions to damage, conversation systems, etc. A great example from last year was Elan Ruskin's talk, AI-driven Dynamic Dialog through Fuzzy Pattern Matching.
+Examples include object systems, inventory and encumbrance, dynamic reactions to damage, conversation systems, etc. A great example from GDC 2012 was Elan Ruskin's talk, AI-driven Dynamic Dialog through Fuzzy Pattern Matching.
 Empower Your Writers!.

 - Automated Testing in Games and Game Engines